-Given that the redistributed traffic will not lead to a significant deterioration of the operational capacity on the surrounding road network, no additional mitigation measures, beyond what is included already in the design, have been considered to alleviate the impact outside of the direct study area.
+Overall, it is determined that there will be a Low Negative impact from the redistributed general traffic as a result of the Proposed Scheme.
+Given that the redistributed traffic will not lead to a significant deterioration of the operational capacity on the surrounding road network, no mitigation measures have been considered to alleviate the impact outside of the direct study area.

-During the night-time lower traffic flows aligned with more vehicular capacity at junctions will reduce or eliminate traffic redistribution from the Proposed Scheme corridor.
-Thus, the impact during this period will be Negligible and Long-term.
+During the night-time lower traffic flows aligned with more vehicular capacity at junctions will reduce or eliminate traffic redistribution from the Proposed Scheme Corridor.
+Thus, the impact during this period will be Negligible.

-It should therefore be considered that the traffic congestion outlined in the impact assessment is acceptable when considering the urban location of the area and in the context of the increased movement of people overall and by sustainable modes along the Proposed Scheme.
+It should therefore be considered that the traffic congestion outlined in the impact assessment is acceptable with regard to the urban location of the area in the context of the increased movement of people overall and on sustainable modes in particular.